3 Ingredient Lentil & Beet Burgers

 - Cover the bowl, with a dish towel or saran wrap, and place in the fridge for about 30 minutes.
 This allows time for the oats to soak up any liquid.

-- Place a large frying pan over medium heat, add 1 Tbsp olive oil (or a cooking spray).
+- Place a large frying pan over medium heat, add 1 tablespoon olive oil (or a cooking spray).
 Once the pan is hot, add your burgers.
 Cook for about 3-4 minutes per side, or until golden brown.

 - Enjoy on a bun with your favourite burger toppings!